curabase/favicon-getter/README.md

 # API Endpoints

-There is only one endpoint. `domain.com/?domain=example.com`
+There is only one endpoint. `http://localhost:8000/?url=example.com`

 ## Parameters

-  - domain: the domain name (eg - facebook.com)
-  - favicon: this is a full path url (eg - http://example.com/favicon.ico) to an alternative favicon.
-This is useful if you absolutely cannot get the script to find the right favicon.

-To refresh a domain: `curl http://localhost:5000/?domain=facebook.com&refresh=true`
+  - url: the url of the web page you want the favicon from

 # Getting started (development)